-One of the benefits of these plastic bottles, though, is that you can find them in stores pretty much anywhere.
+One of the benefits of these plastic bottles is that you can find them in stores pretty much anywhere.
 Dollar Tree or Dollar General both carry bottles like this, as does Target or Walmart.
-They’re much cheaper than GoToob bottles or Flatpak sets, so if you’re hard on your stuff or if you don’t travel often, they’re a no-brainer.
+They’re much cheaper than GoToob bottles or Flatpak sets, so if you’re hard on your stuff or don’t travel often, they’re a no-brainer.

 What is great about these kinds of toiletry bottles is that you can use sticky labels on them.
 Though the labels might not survive washing the containers after travel, being able to label them will help differentiate between hand sanitizer and other liquids.
 Labels are also handy for folks with sensitive skin who need a variety of products for their face or body.

 - Less prone to fall over because of rigid plastic

 - Cheap and easy to find in stores

 See Related: Best Travel Totes: Portable Bags & Carry-Ons

 5. Suction Cup Toiletry Bottles

 One of the less talked about varieties of toiletry bottles is the kind with suction cups for easy shower access.
 At some chic, luxury, or boutique hotels, I’ve found the shower is less likely to have any shelving or places to keep your toiletries.
 These high-quality silicone bottles have suction cups to keep your products within reach at all times.

 Somehow, these suction cup toiletry bottles haven’t become the best travel toiletry bottles out there.
 Sure, they will they save your back from having to bend down to grab your products from the shower floor.
 If they stick well, these containers will also elevate your bathing experience, but suction cups can be more trouble than they’re worth, depending on the shower wall material.